16th e-Crime & Cybersecurity Mid-Year Summit

 17th October 2024 • Park Plaza Victoria, London

-Kubernetes, Containers, Cloud, OT/IT, BYOD, Defence-in-Depth, point solutions – how can CISOs make security manageable again?
+Faced with Kubernetes, Containers, Cloud native, OT/IT, BYOD, Defence-in-Depth, Zero Trust, mesh architecture, and the rest – how can CISOs make security manageable again?

 If complexity is vulnerability, then how can CISOs simplify?
 What’s the new paradigm?